Vasool Raja MBBS: Plot

-Rajaraman, nicknamed "Vasool Raja", is a local don in Chennai who makes a living by collecting money from people who refuse or dilly-dally in paying their debts to others (adithadi), with the help of his right-hand man Vatti.
-Given that his father Sriman Venkataraman had wished him to be a doctor, he creates the faux Venkataraman Charitable Hospital, and pretends to live in accordance with this wish whenever his father and mother Kasturi visit him in Chennai.
+Rajaraman, nicknamed "Vasool Raja," is a local don in Chennai who makes a living by extorting money from people with the help of his right-hand man, Vatti.
+Given that his father, Sriman Venkataraman, had wished for him to be a doctor, he creates the faux Venkataraman Charitable Hospital, and pretends to live in accordance with this wish.

 One year later, Raja's plan goes awry when Venkataraman meets an old acquaintance, Dr. Vishwanathan.
-The two men decide to get Raja married to Vishwanathan's daughter Dr. Janaki aka "Paapu", who was a childhood friend of Raja under that name.
+The two men decide to get Raja married to Vishwanathan's daughter, Dr. Janaki, aka "Paapu."
 At this point, the truth about Raja is revealed.
 Vishwanathan insults Raja's parents and ridicules them for being ignorant of Raja's real life.
 Venkataraman and Kasturi, who are both aghast and heartbroken, disown Raja and leave for their village.